venkatachalamlab/ZephIR/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Current setup**
+A concise description of your setup, including your OS and environment, installed ZephIR version, Python version, and other relevant libraries.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.